grafana/grafana/docs/sources/guides/gettingstarted.md

 ## Drag-and-Drop panels

 You can Drag-and-Drop Panels within and between Rows.
 Click and hold the Panel title, and drag it to its new location.
+You can also easily resize panels by clicking the (-) and (+) icons.

 ![](/img/animated_gifs/drag_drop.gif)